muesli/cache2go/README.md

     go run mycachedapp.go

+You can find a few more examples [few more examples here](https://github.com/rif/cache2go/tree/master/examples).
-See the cache_test.go for further working examples.
+Also see our test-cases in cache_test.go for further working examples.

 ## Development
 API docs can be found [here](http://go.pkgdoc.org/github.com/rif/cache2go).